Flexible isotopy classification of flexible links: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Tobias Ekholm and Grigory Mikhalkin for interesting discussions.
-Research is supported in part by TROPGEO grant of the ERC (the European Research Council) and the SNSF(the Swiss National Science Foundation) grant no. 140666 and 125070.
+The research was supported in part by TROPGEO grant of the ERC (the European Research Council) and the SNSF(the Swiss National Science Foundation) grant no. 140666 and 125070.